antoinevdsk/querymail/README.md

 ### Email template layout

 A sample html layout is provided into the project.
-You can create your own layout and put them into `fuel\app\views\emails\` Keep in mind that the template must be written with the old HTML4 style because of popular webmail restriction like Gmail, Yahoo, etc.
+You can create your own layout and put them into `fuel/app/views/emails/` Keep in mind that the template must be written with the old HTML4 style because of popular webmail restriction like Gmail, Yahoo, etc.

 ### Project